Introduction

 - 2001 – 2005: Classical Physics and Modern Physics

-- The exam problems are collected from faculty in the department mostly from those currently teaching intermediate and advanced courses.
-Below is a table of topics with associated faculty who are currently teaching the related courses, the primary textbooks they use, and additional information.
+- The exam problems are collected from faculty in the department, mostly from those currently teaching the advanced undergraduate and graduate courses.
+Below is a table of topics with associated faculty who currently teach the, the primary textbooks they use, and additional information.

 - Notes collected on problems solved by FIU students